-If you wish to learn more about the health education programs at EFMC please talk to your doctor, or take a look at our Classes and Workshops for more information.
+If you wish to learn more about the health education programs at EFMC please talk to your doctor, or take a look at our Classes and Workshops section below for more information.

 Below are suggestions about which routine services you may want to schedule on a regular basis.
 These guidelines do not indicate insurance coverage, please check on your specific benefit plan if you have questions, many insurance plans do not cover routine services.

 Healthcare Maintenance Guidelines for Individuals with no Major Illnesses: